mszep/pandoc_resume/resume.md

 Summary
 -------
-* Fixing a problem correctly the first time is preferable leaving it to resurface later.
+* Fixing a problem correctly the first time is preferable to leaving it to resurface later.
 * Automation is always better than repetition.
 * Monitoring and metrics are key to making smart decisions.